Warming sauerkraut stew or bigos with pork and spicy sausages, one of the most popular Polish recipes.

 - 10 g/ 0.35 oz dried porcini

-Heat the lard or oil in a Dutch oven or another heavy bottomed pot.
+- Heat the lard or oil in a Dutch oven or another heavy-bottomed pot.
 Fry the bacon for a few minutes.
-Add the finely chopped onion, the crushed juniper seeds and the caraway seeds.
-Fry for a few minutes more, stirring often.
+Add the finely chopped onion, the crushed juniper seeds, and the caraway seeds and stir for a few more minutes.

-Add the pork pieces to the pot and fry until well browned, about 2 or 3 minutes on high heat.
+- Add the pork pieces to the pot and cook until well browned, about 2 or 3 minutes on high heat.

-Add the sauerkraut, cabbage, tomatoes, tomato paste and stock to the pot.
+- Add sauerkraut, cabbage, tomatoes, tomato paste, and stock to the pot.
 Stir well, bring to a boil, turn the heat down, cover and simmer for 30 minutes.

-Adjust the taste with salt, pepper and more plum butter or jam, if necessary.
+- Adjust the taste with salt, pepper, and more plum butter or jam, if necessary.
 Serve hot or reheat when needed, it tastes even better the next day.
-Actually, I would recommend cooking the stew one day in advance and let it develop the flavors overnight.